Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning

 \subsection{Offline RL}

-For the offline reinforcement learning experiments on Atari, we use datasets from RL Unplugged\footnote{\url{https://github.com/huihanl/rl_unplugged}} (\cite{gulcehre2020rl}), which provide standardized and diverse benchmarks.
-The implementation is built on a stable and well-tested codebase to ensure reproducibility and fair comparison.
-The code will be shared upon acceptance.
-All methods are run with their default hyperparameters, and the most important settings are reported in Table~\ref{tbl:cql}.
+For the offline reinforcement learning experiments on Atari, we use datasets from RL Unplugged\textsuperscript{1}~\citep{gulcehre2020rl}, which provide standardized and diverse benchmarks.
+The implementation is built on a stable and well-tested codebase\textsuperscript{2} to ensure reproducibility and fair comparison, released by \citet{vincent2025eau}.
+The codebase has been released.
+All methods are run with their default hyperparameters, and the most important settings are reported in Table~\ref{tbl:cql}. \thefootnote \thefootnote